Compare

 - • You need to see whether a job is making money before it closes, not three months later.

-- • You bill at rough-in, trim, and final instead of one invoice at the end.
+- • You bill by phase or by milestone — the way your contract is structured — instead of one invoice at the end.

 Try Fieldwright free for 14 days